top of page

 *coalition building: the continuous process of building and maintaining an alliance of groups with similar interests and values in order to achieve a common purpose together

 *APC wants to acknowledge our use of AAPI as opposed to APIDA; the distinction of Desi American in the acronym enforces the idea that South Asians are not included in the greater Asian American community.
 Furthermore, Desi American is not inclusive of the entire South Asian diaspora.
 Thus, APC will henceforth use AAPI in our language and programming.
+APC’s usage of AAPI is also an ongoing conversation, as we are aware of concerns surrounding the term’s erasure of uniquely Pacific Islander experiences.

 *revolutionary optimism: adopted by many anti-imperialist organizers and revolutionaries, this concept divests from nihilist stances of the future and focuses on the possibility that the oppressed and working class can change the conditions of capitalism to better the world.